What to Do if You’ve Been Served with a Personal Injury Lawsuit

 A settlement takes place when the defendant’s insurer and the plaintiff have agreed upon an amount for compensation.

 Settlements can be made at any time during the claim, even before or after a trial has taken place.
 Trials tend to take a long time and cost a lot more fees.
-They can also be more risky and more stressful for both sides.
+They can also be riskier and more stressful for both sides.
 That is why settlements tend to occur before a trial becomes necessary.